irsbugs/cmrt/Simulation Website.md

 -rw-r--r--  1 cmrailtr cmrailtr  3205 Nov  8  2024 xmlrpc.php
 ```
 The above directory contains 3 subdirectories, `wp-admin`, `wp-content` and `wp-includes`.
-Note that the above folder contains the file `wp-config-sample.php`.
+Note that the above directory contains the file `wp-config-sample.php`.
 This is edited and renamed as `wp-config.php`.
 See below.

 ### Creating wp-config.php